HITECHCRIME/HC_SG235_Numb/README.md

 i don't see further than the vastness of it all

-I don't blame the eyesight for the mind
+I don't blame the eyesight for the mind's faults

 called for a reason so blatanat that has been gone since the very moment it was told